geoschem/GCClassic/docs/source/inputs/restart-files.rst

 What is a restart file?
 =======================

-Restart files contain the initial conditions for a GEOS-Chem simulation.
-There are two restart files for GEOS-Chem:
+Restart files contain the initial conditions (cf. :ref:`init-cond`) for a GEOS-Chem simulation.
+GEOS-Chem simulations need two restart files.

 .. option:: GEOSChem.Restart.YYYYMMDD_hhmmz.nc4